- For Business

 A GPT disk can be basic or dynamic, just like an MBR disk can be basic or dynamic.
 GPT disks also support up to 128 partitions rather than the 4 primary partitions limited to MBR.
 Also, GPT keeps a backup of the partition table at the end of the disk.
 Furthermore, GPT disk provides greater reliability due to replication and cyclical redundancy check (CRC) protection of the partition table.
 It can be used as a storage volume on all x64-based platforms, including platforms running Microsoft Windows XP Professional x64 Edition.
 Windows Server 2003 SP1 also enables support for GPT in x86 versions of the Windows Server 2003 family.

 EaseUS Partition Master is a reliable partition software that can create, partition, resize and move, as well as convert GPT disk.
 The following is a tutorial shows how to create partitions on GPT disk

 1. Launch EaseUS Partition Master.

-2. Right click the disk; choose "Delete all partitions".
-Click "OK" to confirm the deletion.
+2. Right click the disk; choose the unallocated space to create partitions.

-4. Click "Apply" to do all the pending operations.
-The disk is in GPT format now.
+3. Click "Apply" to do all the pending operations.